Skip to content ↓

 https://schools.ruthmiskin.com/training/view/2J4Dl7M9/Qa2tpXHz

-RE - In RE we will be looking at Judaism.
+RE: In RE we will be looking at Christianity.

 Physical Education

-This term we will be working on Striking and Fielding and Blocking and Defending.
+This term we will be working on sending and receiving.
 It is really important that your child has come to school ready to take part in PE on the selected days.
 If the weather is chilly, please send your child in appropriate joggers for our outside PE.

 1A - PE days = Wednesday indoors and Friday outdoors - shorts, PE T-shirts, joggers if needed and school jumper/fleece